todiez/todiez/README.md

 ## Support

-You are welcome to contact me via tobias@diez.guru
+You are welcome to contact me via mail@diez.guru